smurve/fnf.masterbrain/doc/showcase.md

 # Show Case

-## Zlot-Cars Project by the Data Analytics Team
+## Masterbrain Project by the Data Analytics Team

 The data analytics team implemented a pilot framework for the [Fast and Furious](https://github.com/FastAndFurious) toolbox done by Wolfgang Giersche.